srirangav/qlZipInfo/README.txt

     v1.1.6  - fix to detect .tgz files as tar-gzip'ed archives and .tbz files as tar-bzip2'ed archives, disable preview of 1Password backups
     v1.1.5  - upgrade to libarchive v.3.5.2, add support for
               uuencoded archives and rpm files
     v1.1.4  - modularize preview generation, add total compressed size to the summary row
     v1.1.3  - add support for Microsoft CAB files and gzip'ed archives of a single file
     v1.1.2  - (partially?) fix listing non-ASCII filenames v1.1.1  - add support for xar / pkg, debian (.deb), 7zip (.7z),
               xz, and lha archives and ISO9660 images v1.1.0  - switch to libarchive and add support for .tar, .tar.gz, .tar.bz2, and tar.Z files
-    v1.0.15 - show a lock icon for encrypted files v1.0.14 - fixes to make darkmode and light mode better match the BigSur Finder
+    v1.0.15 - show a lock icon for encrypted files v1.0.14 - fixes to make darkmode and light mode better match BigSur's Finder
     v1.0.13 - make sure days and months are zero prefixed v1.0.12 - increase size used to display the compressed file size; disable showing the compression method
     v1.0.11 - add support for zip files with non-UTF8 filenames v1.0.10 - add darkmode support
     v1.0.9  - build on Big Sur (11.x)